Special Giving Options

 Volunteers play a vital role at the International Wolf Center, contributing thousands of hours each year to help our staff reach as many people and maximize our resources as fully as possible.

-You can also support us by purchasing any of the items we have listed on our Amazon Wish List.
+You can support us by purchasing any of the items we have listed on our Amazon Wish List.